shuftipro/RESTful-API-v1.3/on-site_without_ocr/readme.md

 ## Verification Response

 The Shufti Pro Verification API will send you two types of responses if a request for verification is made.
 First is the HTTP response sent against your request, and the second is the callback response.
 Both HTTP and callback responses will be in the JSON format with header `application/json`.
-The response header also includes a key sp_signature.
+The response header also includes a key Signature.
 This key is used for validating the source of response.
-Be sure to validate the request by [generating signature](#response-signature) and matching it with sp_signature value from the response header.
+Be sure to validate the request by [generating signature](#response-signature) and matching it with Signature value from the response header.
 Responses will contain the following parameters:

 * <h3>reference</h3>